Fireblend/sls-movie-posters-app/README.md

 * `arn:aws:lambda:us-east-1:770693421928:layer:Klayers-python38-requests:21`
 * `arn:aws:lambda:us-east-1:446751924810:layer:python-3-8-scikit-learn-0-23-1:2`

 Create a new API using API Gateway with a `get` method pointing to the function (enable `Lambda Proxy integration`).
 The function is set up to expect a `query` string parameter containing the movie title.
 Deploy it as part of a usage plan with an API Key.
-At this point you should be able to call the lambda through an API endpoint and get something like this in return:
+At this point you should be able to call the lambda through an API endpoint and get something like this in return.
+Use curl or postman to test:

 ```
 '{"poster": "https://www.themoviedb.org/t/p/w500//7nO5DUMnGUuXrA4r2h6ESOKQRrx.jpg",